kubernetes/enhancements/keps/sig-testing/20190605-presubmitconfig-in-tested-repo.md

   This is an additional step maintainers have to remember when branching off.
 * If the `test-infra` repository is not public, outside collaborators are unable to change job configs.
-This may happen if an organization that uses Prow has a mixture of public and private repositories and chooses not to bear the maintenance overhead of multiple Prow instances
+This may happen if an organization that uses Prow has a mixture of public and private repositories and chooses not to bear the maintenance overhead of multiple Prow instances.

 ### Goals